esl/gradient/README.md

 ## Progress

 ### Mix task
 For now, this task localizes all project beams and runs GradualizerEx on each file.
 What's more, it tries to import all dependencies to Gradualizer.
+Umbrella project is supported.

 ##### TODO
 - Support options,
-- Support umbrella project,
 - Ensure that deps are imported correctly to the Gradualizer.

 ### Printing errors